You can connect SharePoint Online to your Agentspace Enterprise or search app and search over your SharePoint data.

-Connect SharePoint Online (data ingestion)
+Connect SharePoint Online and ingest data

 Before you begin

-Set up access control for your data source.
+Before setting up your connection, set up access control for your data source.
 For information about setting up access control, see Use data source access control.

 —for example,mydomain.sharepoint.com/sites/sample-site